 In Oregon, a system of multiple measures is used to determine the status of "program completer."
-One component of this system requires the candidate to pass a battery of subject matter exams, and the Civil Rights and Equity in the Educational Environment Examination.
-In the undergraduate program, the subject matter exams and the Civil Rights Exam must be passed prior to Student Teaching I.
+One component of this system requires the candidate to pass a battery of subject matter exams and to demonstrate their understanding of civil rights and equity through a series of coursework and state approved teaching modules.
+In the undergraduate program, the subject matter exams and the required civil rights modules must be successfully completed prior to Student Teaching I.